 Submitting a Proposal

 Developers are encouraged to ask any questions regarding an Opportunity early during the Proposal Period.
-To the extent reasonably possible, the Issuer will post answers in the comments section associated with the Opportunity.
+To the extent reasonably possible, the Issuer may post answers in the comments section associated with the Opportunity.

-Developers must email their Proposals to the Opportunity Contact and also indicate they have submitted a Proposal by submitting a notice in the comments section associated with the Opportunity.
+Developers must submit their Proposals to the Opportunity Contact by email according to the requirements set out in section 8 and 9 of these Process Terms and also indicate they have submitted a Proposal by submitting a notice in the comments section associated with the Opportunity.

-For email proposal submissions, including any notice of amendment or withdrawal referred to in section 11, the subject line of the email and any attachment should be clearly marked with the name of the Developer, and the name of the Opportunity.
+For Proposals, including any notice of amendment or withdrawal referred to in section 11, the subject line of the email and any attachment should be clearly marked with the name of the Developer, and the name of the Opportunity.

-Developers should submit email proposal submissions in a single email and avoid sending multiple email submissions for the same opportunity.
+Developers should submit email proposal submissions in a single email and avoid sending multiple email submissions for the same Opportunity.
 If the file size of an electronic submission exceeds the applicable maximum size, the Developer may send multiple emails to reduce attachment file size to be within the maximum applicable size.
-Where the Developer sends multiple emails, the Developer will identify the order and number of emails making up the email proposal submission (e.g. “email 1 of 3, email 2 of 3…”).
+Where the Developer sends multiple emails, the Developer will identify the order and number of emails making up the email Proposal submission (e.g. “email 1 of 3, email 2 of 3…”).

+For email proposal submissions sent through multiple emails, the Issuer reserves the right to seek clarification or reject the Proposal if the Issuer is unable to determine what documents constitute the complete Proposal.

 Developers must ensure that Proposals, including any attachments, are not compressed, do not contain a virus or malware, are not corrupted, and must be able to be opened.
 The Issuer may reject Proposals that are compressed, cannot be opened, or that contain viruses, malware or corrupted attachments.